TeamVietnam/FGC-2022/README.md

 ### Software requirements
 To use this project, please first download the [Android Studio](https://developer.android.com/studio) to your local computer.

 This program is written in Java language and built by Gradle.

-To install Java on your local computer, please download the compatible JDK version on Java's official website or you can click the link below:
+* To install Java on your local computer, please download the compatible JDK version on Java's official website or you can click the link below:

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[Java installation](https://www.oracle.com/java/technologies/downloads/)

 Notes: it is recommended to download the latest version, which is 21.0.2.

-To install Gradle, please visit the link below:
+* To install Gradle, please visit the link below:

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[Gradle package](https://gradle.org/releases/) (Downloading versions)

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[Gradle installation](https://gradle.org/install/) (Instructions on installation)
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[Gradle installation guide](https://gradle.org/install/) (Instructions on installation)

 For more information on Java and Gradle, please visit the Supported Documents sections.

 ### Hardware requirements
-This program is used on [FTC Control System](https://ftc-docs.firstinspires.org/en/latest/programming_resources/shared/control_system_intro/The-FTC-Control-System.html).
+This program is built for [FTC Control System](https://ftc-docs.firstinspires.org/en/latest/programming_resources/shared/control_system_intro/The-FTC-Control-System.html).

 ### Language requirements
 Because this program is written in Java, please prepare yourself with some basic understandings of Java's syntax to understand and use this program.
-In the supported documents section, there are links to online Java's tutorials if you need them.
+In the supported documents section, there are links to online Java's tutorials if needed.

 If you are new to robotics or new to the *FIRST* Tech Challenge, then you should consider reviewing the [FTC Blocks Tutorial](https://github.com/FIRST-Tech-Challenge/FtcRobotController/wiki/Blocks-Tutorial) to get familiar with how to use the control system: